Recycling - what makes sense, how does it work, what are the benefits? - NIKIN EU

 Recycling - what makes sense, how does it work, what are the benefits?

 Recycling - an omnipresent topic.
 Switzerland is also known as the "recycling world champion".
-But what do we actually recycle for and how do we recycle properly so that it actually fulfils its purpose?
+But what do we actually recycle for and how do we recycle properly so that it serves its purpose?

 Recycling - an omnipresent topic.
 Switzerland is also known as the "recycling world champion".
-But what do we actually recycle for and how do we recycle properly so that it actually fulfils its purpose?
+But what do we actually recycle for and how do we recycle properly so that it serves its purpose?

-Recycling, i.e. the reuse of materials that have been used and need to be disposed of, is now so familiar to us that "waste separation" has become second nature to many.
+Recycling, i.e. the reuse of materials that have been used and are to be disposed of, is now so familiar to us that "waste separation" has become second nature to many of us.
 But why is recycling so important?
-And: Is it enough to recycle waste?
-Which materials can be sensibly recycled, and which cannot?
+And is it enough to simply recycle waste?
+Which materials can be recycled and which can't?

 Almost as important is the question of how recycling is handled on a larger scale.
-Can we trust the information provided by companies and their alleged recycling of materials?
+Can we trust the information provided by companies and their claims to recycle materials?
 And what can and should we do ourselves?

 You can't do without recycling.
 But recycling alone is not enough!

-First of all, with the world's population growing and consuming more and more, recycling definitely makes sense.
-We have already written more than once on our blog about the value of the forest and the importance of preserving the forests of this earth, and NIKIN also plants a tree for every order.
+First of all: in view of a growing and increasingly consuming world population, recycling definitely makes sense.
+We have already written more than once in our blog about the value of the forest and the importance of preserving the world's forests, and NIKIN also plants a tree for every order.
 It makes sense that waste paper, cardboard and cartons should be recycled in order to protect the forest habitat from deforestation.

-The good thing: paper consumption is declining in Europe.
-But it is still far from enough.
+The good thing is that paper consumption is falling in Europe.
+But not nearly enough.
 We still use far too many disposable paper products, not all of which are recycled.

 • Paper and cardboard